ericholscher/ericholscher.com/site/blog/2023/feb/10/we-dont-do-that-here.rst

    As a person with a position of power, it's your responsibility to enforce community standards.
-   Start by setting a good example of how a community member should act, but "We don't do that here" is a wonderful tool for shutting down negative behavior.
+   Start by setting a good example of how a community member should act, but "We don't do that here" is a powerful tool for shutting down negative behavior.

-"We don't do that here" allows you to reinforce culture in a way that can't be argued.
+`We don't do that here` allows you to reinforce culture in a way that can't be argued.
 However,
-it fully depends on your position within the community to set the norms of the community.
+it fully depends on your position of power, to set the norms of the community.
-Being able to use it effectively, the community needs to agree ahead of time on what the standard are.
+Being able to use it effectively, the community needs to agree ahead of time on what the standards are.
-This can often be the hardest part.
+Deciding on a shared community vision for this can often be the hardest part.

 You must define and enforce community standards if you wish to grow a healthy community.
-"We don't do this here" is a powerful tool to keep, for the rare situation when you need it.
+`We don't do this here` is a powerful tool to keep, for the (hopefully) rare situation when you need it.

 Examples
 --------